PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 +++

-<h2>Key Points</h2>
+<h3>Key Points</h3>

-* Version control is like an unlimited ‘undo’.
+* Version control is like an unlimited ‘undo’
-* Version control also allows many people to work in parallel.
+* Version control also allows many people to work in parallel

+---

+<h2>What is Git</h2>

+* Git is the most widely used modern version control system in the world

+* Git is a mature, actively maintained open source project originally developed by Linus Torvalds

+* Git focuses on the file content itself

+* Git repository are secured with a cryptographically secure hashing algorithm called SHA1

+---

+* Git is the most broadly adopted tool of its kind (it is a de facto standard )

+* One common criticism of Git is that it can be difficult to learn

+* Learning to use that power can take some time, however once it has been learned, that power can be used by the team to increase their development speed